imagej/imagej.github.io/_pages/plugins/bdv/index.md

 On startup, the middle slice of the first source (angle) is shown.
 You can browse the stack using the keyboard or the mouse.
 To get started, try the following:

--   Use the mouse-wheel or {% include key key='&lt;' %} and {% include key key='&gt;' %} keys to scroll through z slices.
+-   Use the mouse-wheel or {% include key key='<' %} and {% include key key='>' %} keys to scroll through z slices.
--   {% include key keys='right-click|drag' %} anywhere on the canvas to translate the image.
+-   {% include key keys='right-drag' %} anywhere on the canvas to translate the image.
 -   Use {% include key keys='Ctrl|Shift|mouse-wheel' %}, or {% include key key='Up' %} and {% include key key='Down' %} keys to zoom in and out.
--   {% include key keys='left-click|drag' %} anywhere on the canvas to rotate (reslice) the image.
+-   {% include key keys='left-drag' %} anywhere on the canvas to rotate (reslice) the image.

 The following table shows the available navigation commands using the mouse: